 Storing Your Window Air Conditioner for the Winter

-Of course summer doesn't last forever and before we know it, winter will come creeping back our way.
+Of course, summer doesn't last forever and before we know it, winter will come creeping back our way.
 Make sure that when you're done using your window air conditioner for the season, you care for and store the unit properly.
-This will insure that your unit will work for you again next year.
+This will ensure that your unit will work for you again next year.

 - Clean the air conditioner and coils.